mcserversoft/documentation/docs/guides/java-path-update.md

 ## Globally {#-globally}

 If you only have one server or if your servers all use the same version of Java, you can set the path globally.
-To do so open MCSS then at the tip click on `file > options`.
+To do so, open MCSS then at the top click on `file > options`.

 Scroll down and you will see a text box labeled "Global Java Path override".
 Paste the path to the folder containing the Java executable you just found.